jdbugs/TheInvitation/docs/ENGINE.md

 ## Oracle Client — optional local model

 `engine/oracle.py` talks to an Ollama server (or stays dormant if the server is missing).
-Configuration can override the model name, server URL, or disable the oracle entirely.
+The `oracle.*` section of `config/invitation.json` toggles the client, chooses the model, and sets HTTP timeouts.
 The weave honours the `oracle_weight` parameter, making it easy to dial how frequently the model is invoked.

 ## Terminal Portal & Chorus

 The default surface is the terminal (`ui/terminal_display.py`).
 It shows each response, along with metadata about channel, length, layers, and architecture.
-An optional text-to-speech chorus (`voice/tts_interface.py`) mirrors the text.
+The `surface.*` section controls whether that blueprint line appears and whether the text-to-speech chorus (`voice/tts_interface.py`) should speak alongside the text.
+Chorus voice, rate, and volume can be tuned live.

 ## Adaptive configuration